-- Tax rate differences of the countries in which we are established; - Exemption or taxation at reduced rate of long-term capital gains on equity investments; - Exemption of dividends received from certain companies under the parent-subsidiary regime.
+- Tax rate differences of the countries in which we are established; - Changes in the measurement of deferred taxes.
+In 2021, it includes in particular a decrease in the unrecognised portion of deferred tax assets for the French tax group, as explained in details in the previous paragraph; - Exemption or taxation at reduced rate of long-term capital gains on equity investments; - Exemption of dividends received from certain companies under the parentsubsidiary regime.